knpwrs/excel-church-computer-operators-manual/README.md

-My Awesome Book
+ExcelChurch Computer Operator's Manual
 =======

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book serves as a manual for computer operators at ExcelChurch.
+It explains our live technology setup for running services including hardware, software, and the integration and operation thereof.